tOgg1/swarm/docs/cli.md

 #### `swarm migrate up`

-Apply migrations.
-By default, applies all pending migrations.
-Use `--to` to migrate to a specific version.

 ```bash
 swarm migrate up
 swarm migrate up --to 1
 ```

 #### `swarm migrate down`

-Roll back migrations.
-Defaults to one step.
-Use `--steps` to roll back multiple.

 ```bash
 swarm migrate down